Lawrence High alumnus joins Army wrestling coaching staff

 Lawrence High School graduate Alan Clothier coached at the University at Buffalo from 2022-24.

 Alan Clothier grew up playing sports in Lawrence, and he learned a lot from the coaches he had.
-In some way, Clothier wanted to give back and be a mentor.
+It was part of what made him want to give back and be a mentor.

-So, when Clothier was finishing up his playing career with the Northern Colorado wrestling team, he became a volunteer assistant coach with the Greeley Central High School wrestling team.
-That started his coaching career, which, three years later, has landed him a spot on the Army wrestling coaching staff.
+So, while he was finishing up his playing career with the Northern Colorado wrestling team, Clothier became a volunteer assistant coach with the Greeley Central High School wrestling team.
+That kickstarted his coaching career, which now has landed him a spot on wrestling staff at the U.S. Military Academy at West Point.

 “I knew I could have an impact,” Clothier said. “(Wrestling) was a blessing, because I got a lot of my education paid for.
 I got taken care of through the sport of wrestling.
 So I always wanted to get back to the sport that gave me an opportunity to get my degree.”

-Clothier wrestled under his new boss Troy Nickerson at Northern Colorado, where Clothier competed in the 184-pound weight class.
-When it came time to graduate, Nickerson used his connections to help get Clothier his first collegiate job at the University at Buffalo, where Clothier spent two years.
+Clothier wrestled under his new Army boss, Troy Nickerson, at Northern Colorado, where Clothier competed in the 184-pound weight class.
+When it came time to graduate, Nickerson used his connections to help get Clothier his first collegiate job at the University at Buffalo.

 “I got picked up by Buffalo under John Stutzman, and he kind of took me under his wing for two years and showed me the ropes,” Clothier said.
 “That was my way in.”

 Clothier started as a volunteer assistant coach before becoming an upperweight assistant coach in his second season at Buffalo.
-After a year as an assistant coach at Davidson, Clothier is coaching at Army with Nickerson.
+He followed that up with a stint as an assistant coach at Davidson College in North Carolina before reuniting with Nickerson at West Point.

-Those stops gave Clothier a chance to see different coaching perspectives, shaping him to become the kind of coach he wants to be.
+Those stops gave Clothier a chance to see different coaching perspectives.
 Stutzman was more of an old-school coach who brought an aggressive, “beat guys up with their hands” style of coaching.
-At Davidson under Nate Carr Jr., Clothier worked for a more positive, technique-driven coach.
+At Davidson, under Nate Carr Jr., Clothier worked for a more positive, technique-driven coach.

 “Learning that just only helped me grow as a coach and kind of figure out what kind of coach I want to be,” Clothier said.
 “Now I’m here under Nickerson, so I know how he works, but I’m still continuing to learn.”